manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

     The installer displays this window because you opted to run the scripts manually in a previous step.
 Note that the window displays two scripts, of which *`orainstRoot.sh`* is to configure the inventory.
 The next time you run the database installer on the same host, it displays only one script, *`root.sh`*.

-1. Open a new terminal window and run the script *`orainstRoot.sh`* located in the `oraInventory` folder.
+1. Open a new terminal window and run the script *`orainstRoot.sh`* located in the `oraInventory` directory.

     ```
 	$ <copy>sudo /u01/app/oraInventory/orainstRoot.sh</copy>